RedstoneDave/My-Language/README.md

   - `on` means “not to be”, and with words other than `muk`, its straightly used after the word, yet `on` is used instead of `mukon`. `on` is a `mosrab`.
   - e.g. `prazu kavon` means “I’m not standing” where `kav` means “to be standing”
 - `mukas`
-  - this is the same as the `as` above, representing the absolutive.
+  - this is the same as the `as` above, representing the patient.
 - `mukyu`
   - `-yu` transforms a `mosrab` to a noun, the same as `veba` above.
 - `mukumva`